-8.0 Consequence
+4.0 Consequences

-Student are reminded of the expectations at least half termly in college assemblies and each first week back after a half term in lessons/tutor time.
+Student are reminded of the expectations at least half termly in College assemblies and each first week back after a half term in assemblies/lessons/tutor time.

-If a student does not adhere to 'Classroom Expectations - the Sidmouth College Way', a teacher will inform that the student has received a C1 (unless a one off serious incident).
-They will be asked to return for a 5 minute detention.
+If a student does not adhere to 'Classroom Expectations - the Sidmouth College Way', a teacher will inform that the student has received a C1 warning (unless a one off serious incident).
+They will be asked to have a brief conversation with the student at the end of the lesson about their choices and being Ready, Responsible or Respectful.